petergrace1618/Live-Project-MVC/README.md

 _The finalists for the 2015 Drammy for Best Ensemble in a Play are ..._ <br/>
 _And the winner of the 2015 Drammy for Best Ensemble in a Play goes to ..._

 I decide to go with my gut.
 The compound key `(Year, Name, Type, Category)` is sufficient to serve as an alternate key.

 An ad hoc solution?
-Maybe.
+Probably.
+Completely robust?
+Probably not.
 But it gets my pull request accepted.

 Case closed.